ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/ClusterConfig.rst

 - **GlobalProcessThreads** -
 - **LogicalPartitions** -
 - **GlobalLogicalPartitionCachePort** -
-- **SystemCatalog** - specify cluster characteristics that are used during start-up and runtime:
+- **SystemCatalog** - The System catalog is used during start-up and runtime to track information such as transaction IDs and Kafka offsets.
+  The following fields must be configured.

-  - **StoreType** - type of database to use.
+  - **StoreType** - type of database to use for the System Catalog.
     Valid values are h2db, hbase, and cassandra.
     HBase is used for noSQL and is recommended for clustered configurations.
   - **SchemaName** - schema under which all tables concerning the metadata are held.